KristinHenry/vis.social/README.md

 # vis.social

+**Vis.social** is a topic based community of creative people, especially anyone in Art, SciArt, SciVis SciComm, data science, data visualization, creative coding, and related arts and research.

 There are different communities on Mastodon, and the greater Fediverse.
 They have different personalities, topics, and rules.

 Before joining an instance (community), you should check to see if it looks like a good fit for you.
 Check the instance 'Rules'.
 Some might suprise you, but they usually exist for good reasons, and often because someting bad happened in the past.

-**Vis.social** is a topic based community of creative people, especially anyone in SciArt, SciVis SciComm, data science, data visualization, creative coding, and related arts and research.

 https://vis.social/about

 ## Visit us
 https://vis.social